HarshSheth1128/Song-Sync/README.md

 I am using React on the frontend with sass to preprocess the CSS.

 ### Back-end
-On the backend we're using Express and a MySQL database.
+On the backend I'm using Express and a MySQL database.
 The databse will be hosted using a service like Amazon RDS.

 ### Hosting
 I plan on hosting this application on AWS, primarily because it is cheap and reliable